kdaily/aws-cli/proposals/pr-contrib-guide.md

 are for a contribution, nor does it state what is expected of the contributor or maintainer in the process.

-As of 2021-11-02, there are 189 pull requests and 465 issues in the AWS CLI GitHub repository.
-52 pull requests and 81 issues have not been updated in more than a year.
-This volume indicates that there are motivated users who want to contribute to the AWS CLI and are not successful.
-There is no indication of the status of a pull request, so a contributor has no way to know when, or if, their contribution will be accepted.
-The large backlog of open and stale pull requests indicates that the current 'best effort' process for reviewing contributed code is not keeping pace with the demands of the community.
+There is a backlog of hundreds of feature request issues and pull request contributions, which indicates that the maintainers cannot keep up with customer demand and that there are motivated users who want to contribute to the AWS CLI and are not successful.
+Contributors have no idea when, or if, their contribution will be accepted.
+This demonstrates that the current 'best effort' process for reviewing contributed code is not keeping pace with the demands of the community.

 ## Examples

 This section provides detailed use cases that demonstrate limitations of the current feature request and pull request review process.

+### No indication of what to contribute

+The AWS CLI has a list of open issues which are curated into bugs, feature requests, and guidance questions.
+We do not state which issues are available for community contributions.
+This results in users spending effort that ultimately will not be used.
+For example, users propose changes to waiters and paginators.
+These are standardized across AWS SDKs and implemented by the service teams, who know how to provide the best performance and experience.

+We need a curated list of issues to know what is available for contribution and what is not so that their efforts are used effectively.
+This would help users and maintainers focus on relevant issues and work more effectively.

+### Competing priorities and limited bandwidth to work on popular requests

+There are 151 open issues that have upvotes or reactions from five or more users, indicating broad interest.
+That volume is not tractable for the maintainers to implement themselves.
+Community members need to be able to contribute more easily while balancing the efforts of maintainers to conduct thorough reviews of code before merging.

+We need to collect and review user feedback to decide which requests are of interest for community contribution.
+We need to tell users how they can provide feedback in the best way for us to take action.
+We also need to strategically and fairly manage the amount of in flight work so that open requests do not pile up.

 ### Limited information on how contribute